botwiki/botmakers.org-v1/Code of Conduct.md

  - [List of disability-related terms with negative connotations](https://en.wikipedia.org/wiki/List_of_disability-related_terms_with_negative_connotations)
  - [Alternatives to using ableist slurs](http://isthisableism.tumblr.com/sluralternatives)

-(More links coming soon!)
+*(More links coming soon.)*

 If you see anyone using terms you find offensive or you believe would be offensive to certain groups of people, try reaching out to the person privately.
 The person probably meant no offense and public shaming -- or worse, attacks -- will not solve anything.

+I also suggest to update the message using more appropriate language.

-Also, be very careful about misunderstandings.
-These may happen particularly when all the nuances of communication, like body language, tone of voice are stripped away, like in an online group.
+Also, be **very careful** about misunderstandings.
+These may happen particularly when all the nuances of communication, like body language or tone of voice are stripped away, like in an online setting.
 Also, remember that we are a group of people from all over the world, so people whose first language is not English will very likely learn about ableist language as a brand new concept.

 **Always contact the person you feel is being offensive** and try to talk it out, **then contact the moderator**, if necessary.